ukgov-equality-hub/ethnicity-facts-and-figures/README_DATA.md

 ## The Builders

 ChartBuilder and TableBuilder function in roughly the same way.
-I will only detail Chartbuilder here
+ChartBuilder will be detailed here and anything particular to TableBuilder should be minor

 ### Charts in rd_cms